codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

   You _must_ install the Codefresh Runner on _every cluster that runs Codefresh pipelines_.
   The Runner is **not** needed in clusters used for _deployment_, as you can deploy applications on clusters without the Runner.
   <br />
   Access to the Codefresh CLI is only needed when installing the Codefresh Runner.
-After installation, the Runner then authenticates on it own using the details provided.
+After installation, the Runner authenticates on its own using the details provided.
 You don't need to install the Codefresh CLI on the cluster running Codefresh pipelines.

 Use any of the following options to install the Codefresh Runner:
 * [Install Codefresh Runner with CLI Wizard](#install-runner-with-cli-wizard)